Mindo Cloud Forest Ecuador

 Due to the proximity to the equator, the sunrise and sunset don’t change much.
 It’s always roughly around 6.
 Nights temps are around 15°C / 59°F and colder and day temps on average around 20°C / 68°F and can be up to 25.
 There is a high humidity throughout the year.

-Mindo located on the western slopes of volcano Pinchincha on roughly 1200 to 1300 m elevation is a small town.
-It has about 3000 inhabitants and is packed with hostals and lodges.
+Mindo located on the western slopes of volcano Pinchincha on roughly 1200 to 1300 m elevations is a small town.
+It has about 3000 inhabitants and is packed with hostels and lodges.
 Some of them offer a birdwatching area where birds get attracted to bananas and hummingbird feeders.